-Welcome to my “Solo Travel Dublin Guide!”
-If you’re planning a solo trip to Ireland, then you’re probably spending a couple days in the capital city of Dublin at the start of your trip.
+Dublin is a city that instantly brings to mind literature (yay, Oscar Wilde and Bram Stoker), good beer, ancient libraries, and live music.
+So, if you’re planning a solo trip to Ireland, then you’re probably spending a couple days in the capital city of Dublin at the start of your trip.

 After all, Dublin is one of the most popular places for tourists first coming into Ireland even if they’ll spend most of their time in other locations.
 Which makes total sense because this city is home to a huge international airport.
 The vast majority of the flights land in Dublin and U.S. Customs is even based here.

-As for me, way back in 2014, I traveled alone throughout Ireland – including Dublin.
+As for me, when I was just a “novice” solo traveler, I decided to go and explore Ireland – including Dublin.
 At the time, I was still a relatively new solo traveler.
 I’d feel a lot more anxiety about going to a far off place with no one standing besides me.
 Shudders.

 To tell you the truth, I always felt like a “fish out of water” to use a very cliche expression.
 I never wanted to eat alone or take public transportation too far from my hostel.
 My, how times have changed.